ucsb-cs8/m19-wang/_lab/lab04.md

 ---
+assigned: 2019-08-19
+desc: More Loops - Accumulator Pattern, Updating Lists, and Filtering Lists
+due: 2019-08-25 23:59
 layout: lab
 num: lab04
-ready: true
+ready: false
-desc: "More Loops - Accumulator Pattern, Updating Lists, and Filtering Lists"
-assigned: 2019-08-19
-due: 2019-08-25 23:59

 ---

 In this lab, you'll get more practice with: